mac-theobio/McMasterPandemic/notes/brief_model_description.md

 individuals are presumed to have had a period of pre-symptomatic infectiousness.
 Recovered individuals are assumed to be immune.

+A fixed (fitted) proportion of deaths are assumed to occur in hospital.

 We allow for abrupt changes in transmission rate on specific dates (associated with policy changes).
 The degrees of change in transmission rate on these dates are fitted parameters.